 What Is the Endocannabinoid System?

-Basically, the ECS is the human body’s very own “internal” cannabis system.
-It includes a network of neurotransmitters and receptors that, believe it or not, are virtually identical to the active compounds found in marijuana.
-These compounds work together with cell and tissue types all throughout the body to help mediate, regulate, and control things like inflammation, the pain and immune response systems, neurogenesis (new cell production), apoptosis (programmed cell death), and even psychological behavior and response.
+These compounds work together with cell and tissue types throughout the body.
+They help mediate, regulate, and control things like inflammation, the pain and immune response systems, neurogenesis (new cell production), apoptosis (programmed cell death), and even psychological behavior and response.

-On a therapeutic level, CBD works by interacting with ECS receptors in the body’s various cell, organ, and tissue systems.
-And since its receptors are found literally all throughout the body, it makes sense that cannabis – and CBD oil in particular – has the ability to effectively treat any range of medical challenges.
+CBD works by interacting with ECS receptors in the body’s various cell, organ, and tissue systems on a therapeutic level.
+Its receptors are found throughout the body.
+Therefore, it makes sense that cannabis – and CBD oil in particular – could help tackle any range of medical challenges.

-Since CBD interacts on a cellular level with essentially every system in the human body, it’s no stretch of the imagination to say that its health benefits are truly endless.
-In fact, in the more than 20,000 published scientific studies involving cannabinoids (cited below in an article released by NORML, the National Organization for the Reform of Marijuana Laws), it has been documented that CBD oil may have potential to help treat:
+CBD interacts on a cellular level with essentially every system in the human body.
+In theory, then, the cannabinoid could have countless potential benefits.
+There are more than 20,000 published scientific studies involving cannabinoids, according to an article released by NORML, the National Organization for the Reform of Marijuana Laws.

 - Seizures / Epilepsy